garyxuehong/js-tutorial/posts/2016-07-13-es6-be-concise-and-lazy.markdown

 console.log('check wat i have', {aliasFirstName, ln, secondSkill});
 ```

+---

+# Combined!

-## Finally, when combined the above together, we have crystal clear code
+Finally, when combined the above together, we have crystal clear code

 **For a piece code like this**